Download a copy our Parent Information booklet

 Arrival Time at School

 Parents are requested not to have children at school prior to 8.30am.
 In some circumstances, those few children who arrive prior to 8.30am are required to sit on the bench seats outside Rooms 2, 3, 4.
 There is no access to classrooms until the 8.30am bell rings.
 Pupils should arrive at school early enough for them to prepare for a smooth start to the day.
 For example to bring in readers, take down chairs, etc. School STARTS at 8.50am.
-Teachers check the roll at 8.50am and report absences to the office for investigation.
+Teachers check the roll at 8.50am and report absences to the office staff who follow up on every absence.

 After School / Playing with Friends